 Drop into Loon’s award-winning progression of 6 terrain parks overflowing with dozens of features for every level of skier and rider.
-Highlights include a log cabin wall ride, New Hampshire’s only Superpipe, and the nearly mile-long Loon Mountain Park.
-Kids as young as 3 can get their start in the Paul Bunyan-themed Burton Riglet Park, while their older brothers and sisters can hone their skills in the Burton Lil’ Stash, located in a mellow glade studded with rollers, logs, bonks, and carvings of Paul Bunyan and Babe the Blue Ox.
+Highlights include New Hampshire’s only Superpipe, and the nearly mile-long Loon Mountain Park.
+Skiers and riders can hone their skills in the Burton Lil’ Stash, located in a mellow glade studded with rollers, logs, bonks, and carvings of Paul Bunyan and Babe the Blue Ox.

 Mount Sunapee offers several terrain parks for all interests and ability levels.
 Scott's Six O' Three Terrain Park is the main park covering the majority of the Spruce Peak.
 Pipeline is on skier's right and contains medium and large jumps.
 You'll also find a few rails along the way.
 On skier's left is Jetstream, which is designed to push your limits and technical skills.
 You'll find a large jump on this side along with stairsets, urban setups, gap rails and the Wallride to name a few.

 Pats Peak currently has two terrain parks open: Turbulence and Microburst Progression.
 The latter is more of a beginner park, whereas the former is for the more experienced rider.

 Wanna Be Wild, Ragged's beginner terrain park, features small boxes, rails, and jumps.
 Wild Side, an intermediate to advanced park, includes jumps and rails that start small and progress as you make your way down the park.
 Lastly, Wild Ride features larger and more creative features compared to Wild Side.